 From July 1, 2014 through June 30, 2015, commercial breeders need to complete a one-time registration with the Board.
 Register by sending us your completed Commercial Dog and Cat Breeder Application form.
 Additionally, a one-time fee of $50 must be submitted to the Board.
 This fee can be paid by sending a check or money order, payable to the Minnesota Board of Animal Health, to: 625 Robert Street North, St. Paul, MN 55155.

-Commercial dog or cat breeders may also elect to skip the registration process and become fully licensed right away.
+During the first 12 months of the program, commercial dog or cat breeders may also elect to skip the registration process and become fully licensed right away.
 To become fully licensed, the facility owner must submit a license application accompanied by the initial license fee.
 The fee for full licensure is $10 per adult intact animal (minimum of $100) up to a maximum of $250.
 Then, a commercial breeding facility must be inspected by a Board of Animal Health representative and meet all the requirements of the new laws.

 The initial license period will be from the date the application is approved until July 1, 2016.
 Application forms and instructions may be found on the Board of Animal Health website or may be requested by calling the Board at (651) 201-6810.